Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 He leaned over and spoke at just the right volume to make himself heard.
 "Mrs. Woodward, I did not invite you to this occasion to harangue our Special Envoy to the Ten’Gewek, nor harass his adopted family."

-Mister Woodward had turned beet red. *"Dear…"*
+Mister Woodward had turned beet red. *"Dear..."*

 It belatedly dawned on Mrs. Woodward that she was Committing A Faux Pas.
 She bleated out an apology, and hastily changed the subject to something more anodyne.

 Julian’s mannerisms were definitely *much* more formal and distant for the rest of the evening, though.
 Shame.

 Bringing the young brothers along had absolutely been the right call.
 One normally wouldn’t do such a thing, but their obvious composure contrasted well with Julian’s polite uncertainty.
-Well…mostly uncertain.
+Well... mostly uncertain.
 Regarding his family there was *absolutely* no doubt where his priorities lie.
 They were just as much a guide for him through the dinner jungle as Xiù, and it was clear he was absolutely smitten by all of them.

 In fact, Xiù was the real gem at the table, and managed to find an inroads to getting Julian and Nick talking about livestock, a conversation that dominated the main course and dessert as far as Sir Jeremy could tell.
 One little nudge in the right direction at the right moment, and she steered the conversation *effortlessly* onto something both substantial and agreeable to all involved.